-- 1. The student meets the requirements for the degree audit once the student has obtained: - a pass (V), an exemption (VR) or a mark 6.0 or higher for every component. - 2.
-In special cases, the Board of Examiners can deviate from the provisions of section 1 of this article.
+- 1. The student meets the requirements for the degree audit once the student has obtained: a pass (V), an exemption (VR) or a mark 6.0 or higher for every component. - 2.
+In special cases, the Board of Examiners can deviate from the provisions of article 30c, section 1.
 It will stipulate additional requirements if necessary.